Hughli3/CS554_Final_Project/README.md

 Xinyu Chen, Yanzhe Wu, Yong Que, Zheng Li

 ## Project Description
 RentSIT is a rental platform for Stevens students.
-This site allows property owners to post houses/apartments near Stevens and students to quickly browse all the options and contact the owners.
+This site allows property owners to post properties near Stevens for SIT students.
+Students can quickly browse all the properties and contact the owners.